imagej/workshops/workshop.md

 $ mamba install -y -c conda-forge jupyter
 ```

-We can then start Jupyter using the following command, which will start a Jupyter server, opened in your default browser:
+We then start Jupyter, which will start a Jupyter server, opened in your default browser:

 ```bash
 $ jupyter notebook